kylase/Neural-ParsCit/README.md

 ### Using Docker

 1. Build the image: `docker build -t theano-gensim - < Dockerfile`
-1. Run the repo mounted to the container: `docker run -it -v /path/to/Neural-ParsCit:/usr/src -name np theano-gensim:latest /bin/bash`
+1. Run the repo mounted to the container: `docker run -it -v /path/to/Neural-ParsCit:/usr/src --name np theano-gensim:latest /bin/bash`

 ## Parse citation strings